locationtech/geotrellis/docs/guide/core-concepts.rst

 ``getComponent[SpatialKey]`` extension method), which is used to identify a region in space.

-The ``geotrellis.spark.tiling.LayoutDefinition`` class is used to describe how ``SpatialKey``\ s map to regions in space.
+The |LayoutDefinition|_ class is used to describe how ``SpatialKey``\ s map to regions in space.
 The ``LayoutDefinition`` is a ``GridExtent`` subclass defined with an ``Extent`` and ``CellSize``.
 The ``Extent`` is subdivided into a grid of uniform, rectangular regions.
 The